tw93/Pake/README.md

 🏂 **Small**：Nearly 40 times smaller than Electron package, less than 3M.
 😂 **Fast**：Using the Rust Tauri, it`s much lighter and faster than JS.
-🩴 **Special**：Not just packaged, with shortcut pass-through, immersive windows, minimalist customization of products.
+🩴 **Special**：Not just packaged, with shortcut pass-through, immersive windows, minimalist customization.
 🐶 **Toy**：Just a simple way to play with Rust instead of the old idea of shelling the web.

 ## Download